amplitude/amplitude-docs/content/collections/data/en/autocapture.md

 Some additional things to know about your labeled events:

-* Labeled events have a separate tab within Data > Events to help you manage them separately from your raw ingested events.
+* Labeled events have a separate tab within Data > Events to help you manage them differently from your raw ingested events.
 Here, you can see who created the labeled events and when they were created.
 * Labeled events have a different icon in the event dropdown so you and your users can distinguish them from other events.

 ## Privacy and security